Kong/docs.konghq.com/src/mesh/index.md

 <td>
 Native OPA Policy
 {% info_tooltip %}
-This enterprise capability exposes a native OPA policy resource that can be used to store and automatically propagate OPA policies across a multi-zone deployment natively with Kong Mesh.
-We also support the ability to connect to a 3rd-party OPA store like Styra.
+This exposes a native OPA policy resource that can be used to store and automatically propagate OPA policies across a multi-zone deployment natively with Kong Mesh.
+We also support the ability to connect to a third-party OPA store like Styra.
 {% endinfo_tooltip %}
 </td>
 <td><i class="fa fa-times"></i></td>